John McHugh Sr.: Later life and death

 After the war, McHugh worked as a Transit Authority conductor and a private investigator for a security firm.

-McHugh died in his sleep 21 July 2019 at his home in Whitestone, New York.
+McHugh died in his sleep July 21, 2019 at his home in Whitestone, New York.
 His hometown Whitestone New York approved a street co-named in honor of McHugh in 2019.

 Personal life

 McHugh was a first generation American, born in Union City, New Jersey; his parents were Irish immigrants.
 He came from a long line of soldiers.
-His father (John McHugh) fought heroically in World War I and was shot six times in the Battle of the Argonne forest, and also gassed.
+His father (John McHugh) fought in World War I and was shot six times in the Battle of the Argonne forest and also gassed.
 McHugh's grandfather fought in the American Civil War.

-After World War II ended, John McHugh Sr. returned to the United States and married his childhood sweetheart Rosie McGee on 16 August 1947.
+After World War II ended, John McHugh Sr. returned to the United States and married his childhood sweetheart Rosie McGee on August 16, 1947.
 Together they had three sons: John, Brian and Tim.
 He had three grandchildren and seven great-grandchildren.